This post is sponsored by Majik Cleaning Services. As always, all thoughts and opinions are my own.

 So Long, Sponges.

 I have always been careful about how I use our sponges: don’t wash dishes with the same sponge you wipe the counters off after having raw chicken on them, etc. After thinking about it though, I’m washing the dishes that had the raw chicken on them in the first place with that sponge.
 I do try to replace my sponge every month, but it isn’t nearly as sanitary as a microfiber cloth that I can toss in the washing machine every few days.
 A simple and budget friendly swap!
+These clothes work great for dry cleaning as well.
+They are truly magical.

-These simple swaps have not only made a huge difference in my cleaning routine, but our home truly does feel cleaner and more sanitary.
-As much time as our toddler spends in the floor and touching almost every surface in our home, I am so happy that Merry Maids shared these simple cleaning swaps and I hope you will benefit from a few of my tips as well!
+According to A1 Cleaning as much time as our toddler spends in the floor and touching almost every surface in our home, I am so happy that Merry Maids shared these simple cleaning swaps and I hope you will benefit from a few of my tips as well!